AchrafKassioui/Learning-SpriteKit/README.md

 - Path, from arcs of a circle
 - Path, with straight lines from a collection of points
 - Path, with curved lines from a collection of points, where pairs of point are joined with a quadratic curve

-A note about `SKShapeNode` rendering: even though shapes are procedural, like a vector shape would be, SpriteKit's renderer itself rasterize the shape during runtime.
-In fact, every node that draws is rasterized by SpriteKit's renderer, visually behaving like a sprite.
-Therefore, if you zoom in on shape node, if it its counters do not snap to the pixel grid, it will be either blurred or aliased, depending on the node's filtering mode.

 Here are other useful code samples: